-In this case, the benefit of a regime for compliance with, and enforcement of, rules for information disclosure is ensuring the achievement of the benefits described earlier in this statement of proposal.
-In particular, given that Gas Industry Co has concluded that only a light-handed, low cost approach is justified, it is important that compliance be achieved in the most efficient manner possible.
+In this case, the benefits of a regime for compliance with, and enforcement of, rules for the allocation and reconciliation of downstream gas quantities is ensuring the achievement of the benefits described in the recommendation for the Reconciliation rules (see section 2.1 of the recommendation).
+In particular, it is important that compliance be achieved in the most efficient manner possible.

-The likely range of costs for a compliance regime was set out in Appendix 1 of the switching compliance proposal.
-These covered all the initial establishment and set up costs for the regime, including appointment of investigators and the Rulings Panel.
+The likely range of costs for a compliance regime was set out in Appendix 3 of the May 2007 Compliance recommendation for the Switching rules.
+These covered all of the initial establishment and set up costs for the regime, including appointment of investigators and the Rulings Panel.

-As those costs will have already been incurred, the costs of information disclosure compliance will only consist of the incremental cost of amending the switching compliance regulations to include information disclosure, and any additional workload for the compliance bodies set out in section 2 above.
-It is not envisaged, for example, that coverage of the information disclosure rules will require appointment of additional personnel to any of those bodies.
-Indeed, Gas Industry Co considers that there is a very low likelihood of enforcement procedures being required in respect of information disclosure.
-It is therefore proposed that any incremental costs be recovered through the Gas Industry Co levy.
+As those costs will have already been incurred, the costs of providing for compliance with the Reconciliation rules will only consist of the incremental cost of amending the Compliance regulations to apply to those rules, and any additional workload for the compliance bodies set out in section 1.2 above.
+It is not envisaged, for example, that coverage of the Reconciliation rules will require appointment of additional personnel to any of those bodies.